-Now we have a file called “1400nve-1.restart”.
+Now we have a file called “nve-1.restart”.
 Do not delete it !!!
 It will be used as a restart file for all simulations.

 SIMULATIONS AT DIFFERENT TOTAL ENERGIES FOR DETERMINING THE MELTING TEMPERATURE

-As explained in the class, we will run NPE (that is, constant energies but variable cell) simulations at energies which are above and below the supposed “melting energy” (energy corresponding to melting temperature).
+As explained in the class, we should run NPE (that is, constant energies but variable cell) simulations at energies which are above and below the supposed “melting energy” (energy corresponding to melting temperature).
 To make the exercise easier, we will run at constant volume (NVE) in this case.

 THE TEMPERATURE WILL NOT BE CONTROLLED DURING THE RUN

 For EACH temperature you should:

 - Copy the files TEMPnve.init.inp and TEMPnve.inp into 100nve.init.inp and 100nve.inp (for T=100) and then edit them in the appropriate points: PROJECT name, INITIAL temperature and RESTART filename and all other parameters specified as X

 - Run the first simulation: bsub cp2k.popt -i 100nve.init.inp -o 100nve.init.out ; This is a very short simulation to set the temperature using the old velocities.
 Why do you need it?